alberttrann/aioconquer/WEEK3_2.md

 *   How do we know if two things are related?
 And more importantly, how do we avoid fooling ourselves?
 *   How can we algorithmically change what we see just by understanding the shape of its data?

 This week was a journey from these abstract questions to concrete code and visual AI applications.
 By the end of this, you'll see how the answer to a simple statistical question helps a computer denoise a photo, analyze texture, or find relevant information in a sea of text.
-So, let's get into the mechanics.

 ## The Center of It All: Mean, Median, and the "Bill Gates Walks into a Bar" Problem